JeffCohen/week7-1/notes-heroku.md

 `git push heroku master`

-If you are familiar with Git branches, you can replace "master" with "[branchname]:master" to push your local branch to Heroku's master branch.
+Optional: if you are familiar with Git branches, you can replace "master" with "[branchname]:master" to push your local branch to Heroku's master branch.

 **Step 6: Run your Rails tasks**

-Heroku only supports the old-style `rake` syntax:
+Prefix any typical rails task with `heroku run` to execute the task on your remote Heroku instance:

 ```
-heroku run rake db:migrate
+heroku run rails db:migrate
-heroku run rake db:seed
+heroku run rails db:seed
 ```

 **Step 7: Navigate to Your App**